Register for the April 13, 2024 Montclair Park Clean-up Event!

 • Street litter: There is trash scattered along Moraga Ave.

 • Overflowing trash cans & general litter around the park: Measure Q allowed Parks & Tree Services to hire more staff; they are now emptying trash all park trash cans on Mondays and Fridays, plus spot checks on Saturdays and Sundays.
 They also do a ‘full sweep’ of the park every Wednesday and pick up loose trash then.
 Anyone who sees any overflowing trash should report this (ideally with a photo) to 311.
-As of 4/1/22, we have been advised that “animal-proof garbage cans have been ordered, but are backordered”
+In 2023, animal-proof garbage cans were added.

 • No recycling bins: There is no plan to add recycling bins in Montclair Park.
 If anyone would like to take this on as a volunteer project, please work with Friends of Montclair Park (firstname.lastname@example.org).